Lifailon/Console-Translate/README.md

 ![Image alt](https://github.com/Lifailon/Console-Translate/blob/rsa/Example.gif)

+You can see in the right corner how long each translation request takes (this does not depend on the amount of text being transferred).

 ## 🚀 Install module

 For fast install or update module and dependences (binary file DeepLX) latest version from GutHub repository, use the Deploy script with a single cmdlet in your PowerShell console: